hlehmann17/harperLehmann/README.md

-# HARPER
+# HARPER-based GitLab study repository

+## Version 0.0.1

-This is a GitLab/quarto-based template for the HARmonized Protocol Template to Enhance Reproducibility (HARPER) of Hypothesis Evaluating Real-World Evidence Studies on Treatment Effects: A Good Practices Report of a Joint ISPE/ISPOR Task Force (HARPER) protocol
+This is a **GitLab/quarto-based template for real-world evidence (RWE) studies** based on the `HARmonized Protocol Template to Enhance Reproducibility (HARPER) of Hypothesis Evaluating Real-World Evidence Studies on Treatment Effects: A Good Practices Report of a Joint ISPE/ISPOR Task Force` (HARPER) protocol.

 ![](protocol/images/harper_logo.png)